-Future Fashion Factory focuses on three flagship innovation challenges, split into five core research themes addressing key challenges facing the UK’s luxury fashion design and textile manufacturing industry.
+Future Fashion Factory addresses these key challenges facing the UK’s luxury fashion design and textile manufacturing industry.

 Delivering creative, cost-effective approaches for designing luxury customised products with shorter lead times, and circular economies that creatively harness innovative manufacturing technologies to reduce waste.

 - Late-stage customisation: using digital and new textile technologies to design and produce designer-led, small volume, customised products while cutting lead times

 - Sustainability and circular economies: developing new manufacturing processes for reducing waste production, as well as recycling textile waste into new high-value products.